gembcior/d-ral-model-cpp/README.md

 ```

 ### Header files only
-Download the release package from the latest release or specific release.
+Download the package from latest or specific release.
 Package contains only the header files.
 Copy them to your project.

 #### Latest release